How To Successfully Switch Banks

 Unfortunately, switching to a new financial institution isn't exactly a quick process.
 You'll probably need to keep both accounts open for a few weeks or a month to make sure that everything is moved over properly.

 What you really want to avoid are transactions on the old account after you've closed it.
-This could cause fees both from the bank and the company.
+This could cause fees from both the bank and the company.
 You'll want to ensure all checks have cleared (if you write checks) and that you've caught all the recurring payments.

 If you've gone 30 days or more without any transactions on the old bank account, and you can't think of anything that might be pending out there, then you are likely safe to withdraw the remaining funds and close your old account.